Maria Popova: Curator's Code

-The Curator's Code was controversial, and received mixed responses.
-The announcement of this project elicited feedback from one blogger who "worr[ied] about the meaning of curation".
-In that blog post, Marco Arment stated that "codifying 'via' links with confusing symbols is solving the wrong problem".
-Most criticism of The Curator's Code voiced uncertainty about its ability to solve the problems of online attribution.
-Some critics argued that the problems of online attribution are not due to a lack of codified syntax, but rather due to the "economics and realities of online publishing".

 Personal life

 Popova has sought to maintain a degree of personal anonymity, with emphasis on her writing rather than on herself.

 Popova has participated in amateur bodybuilding.
 She states in an interview that she "fell into" the world of bodybuilding during her freshman year at the University of Pennsylvania when her dormitory's resident adviser recommended that she compete in a bodybuilding show, although she no longer competes.